-Judicial corruption also hindered prosecution.
-For example, police caught bootleggers red-handed unloading moonshine from a barge in New Jersey.
-Yet prosecutors dropped all charges for supposed ‘lack of evidence.’
+Judicial corruption during Prohibition also hindered prosecution.
+For instance, police caught bootleggers red-handed unloading moonshine from a barge in New Jersey.
+Yet prosecutors dropped all charges for supposed “lack of evidence.”

 The widespread corruption of public officials became a national scandal.
-Several rather typical cases reported by the New York Times in a short period show the extent of the problem.
+Several rather typical cases reported by the New York Times.
+This, in a short period, show the extent of the problem.

-- Boise, Idaho.
-Officials arrested the police chief, the sheriff and a deputy sheriff, and a number of others for moonshining.
+- Boise, ID.
+Police arrested the police chief, the sheriff and a deputy sheriff, and a number of others.
+They were moonshining.

-- Edgewater, New Jersey.
-The mayor, chief of police, a sergeant, two detectives, a U.S. customs inspector, and eight others were guilty of conspiracy.
-A rumrunner confessed that he had paid them $61,000 to help land liquor worth one million dollars.
+- Edgewater, NJ.
+The mayor, chief of police, a sergeant, and two detectives were arrested.
+They, along with a US customs inspector, and eight others were guilty of conspiracy.
+A rumrunner confessed that he had paid them $61,000.
+That was to help land liquor worth one million dollars.

-- Fort Lauderdale, Florida.
-Officials arrested the sheriff, the assistant chief of police, and seventeen others for conspiracy.
+- Fort Lauderdale, FL.
+Police arrested the sheriff, the assistant chief of police, and seventeen others for conspiracy.
 The others included policemen and deputy sheriffs.

-- Morris County, New Jersey.
-The former county prosecutor was guilty of accepting bribes from liquor-law violators.
+- Morris County, NJ.
+The former county prosecutor was guilty of accepting bribes from liquor law violators.

 - Philadelphia.
 A jury found a city magistrate guilty of taking $87,993 in liquor bribes during his ten months in office.
 That’s about $1,250,000 in todays dollars.

-- South Jacksonville, Florida.
-A federal grand jury indicted almost the entire city administration.
-It included the mayor, chief of police, president of the city council, city commissioner, and fire chief.
+- South Jacksonville, FL.
+A federal grand jury indicted almost the entire city government.
+It included the mayor, chief of police, head of the city council, city commissioner, and fire chief.

 Cartoon about Corruption During Prohibition

-This popular cartoon was about corruption during Prohibition.
-Titled “The National Gesture,” it suggests the widespread nature of corruption.
-It portrays a prohibition agent, police officer, politician, magistrate, petty official and member of the clergy.
+This popular cartoon was about corruption during the era.
+Titled “The National Gesture.”
+It suggests the widespread nature of corruption.
+It portrays a prohibition agent, police officer, and elected official.
+Also a magistrate, petty official and member of the clergy.
 Each has his hand extended in the “national gesture.”